 their families, stating his determination, “to make the UN a model of how the workplace should respond to HIV.”

 We implement the programmes according the UN Cares 10 Minimum Standards.
 These are:1.
 Information about UN policies and benefits related to HIV.2.
 Information about preventing transmission of HIV and accessing services.3.
 Learning and training activities on stigma and discrimination.5.
 Voluntary counseling and testing.6.
 Insurance covering HIV-related expenses.7.
 Confidential handling of personal information.8.
 First aid using universal precautions.9.
 Rapid access to PEP starter kits.10.
 Managerial commitment.

 These benefits of UN Cares:

-The programme helps save lives and improve staff well-being, reduce stigma and discrimination, and sustain the UN’s capacity to do its core functions • It establishes a common implementation framework to implement the UN Personnel Policy on HIV/AIDS; • It serve as a model for UN reform process by “Delivering as One” by ensuring a workplace programme that builds on existing mandates of various UN agencies, while eliminating duplication of effort.Finally the Financial Impact Study of HIV and AIDS on the UN Workplace commissioned by the UN demonstrates that that reaching 80% of UN personnel with the package of UN Cares information and services could save the United Nations US$57 million over the next six years as compared to a do-nothing scenario.
+•The programme helps save lives, improve staff well-being, reduce stigma and discrimination, and sustain the UN’s capacity to do its core functions.• It establishes a common implementation framework to implement the UN Personnel Policy on HIV/AIDS.• It serves as a model for UN reform process of, “Delivering as One” by ensuring a workplace programme that builds on existing mandates of various UN agencies, while eliminating duplication of effort.Finally, the Financial Impact Study of HIV and AIDS on the UN workplace, commissioned by the UN, demonstrates that reaching 80% of UN personnel with the package of UN Cares information and services could save the United Nations US$57 million over the next six years as compared to a do-nothing scenario.